#15. I fill in the blanks: “Nothing cures_______ like________.

-The words “unexplored tower” puzzle me, but I’ve always thought of puzzles as a kind of pump.
-Mimi has pump in her little catfish pond.
+The words “unexplored tower” still puzzle me, but I’ve always thought of puzzles as a kind of pump.
+Mimi has a pump in her little catfish pond.
 It’s got a photovoltaic panel that uses the energy from the sun to run its motor, so it can squirt the pond water up into a fountain.
 (Besides getting good air into the water, it makes rainbows too.)

 So.
 I’m pumped.
 And I’m catching the sunlight.
 Energized.